 Science Plan

-Approach: A number of data sets will be made available on the JASMIN object store, in HEALPix format, and accessible remotely.
+A number of data sets will be made available on the JASMIN object store, in HEALPix format, and accessible remotely.
 Notebooks to perform the analyses above, at least at an initial stage, will be provided to all, including catalogues for data discovery.
 Observational products will also be provided, e.g. ERA5, IMERG, CERES.
 Many of the more complex data sets, e.g. TC tracks, MCS tracks, will be provided before the event.
-Multiple working groups of 5 or more individuals will be formed around the topics above, and will work together at the venue, as well as identify equivalent groups at other nodes to exchange information with on a daily basis.
+Multiple working groups will be formed around topics linked to addressing the hypotheses above, and will work together at the venue.
+Potential working group themes might include:

 Software Stack